openstack-archive/fuel-docs/plugindocs/fuel-plugin-sdk-guide/create-plugin/describe-plugin.rst

      format version introduces new features and, possibly, deprecates some of the old ones.
 The Fuel master node must support the specific ``package_version``, otherwise, you cannot install the plugin.
+   * ``build_version`` -- A version of the build that allows to iterate the package version without updating the plugin version.
+You can specify a value in any format, such as timestamp and so on.
+If the value is empty, fpb adds "1" at the end of the plugin's output file name.
+For example, ``plugin-x.x-x.x.x-1.rpm``.

    See the `metadata.yaml example <https://github.com/openstack/fuel-plugin-openbook/blob/master/metadata.yaml>`_.